 After a decade of supporting mental health providers as a Neuroscience Sales Specialist, Alexis realized that her true passion and enthusiasm lay with directly helping clients to address what most deeply ails them and to overcome various issues related to mental health.
 This was the impetus to her new career path of becoming a therapist that is dedicated to providing a safe, accepting and supportive space for clients to work through the problems that get in the way of their possibilities and to helping enhance her clients' capacity to love, work and play to pave the way to a more rewarding and meaningful life.

 Paige Pires de Almeida, M.A.
-Marriage & Family Therapy Intern Registration #91376
+Licensed Marriage and Family Therapist License #104430

 Paige is a psychotherapist committed to the therapeutic process with individuals, couples and families as a collaborative journey.
 Whether you've experienced a recent life transition, are having difficulties with relationships, or wish to heal old hurts, Paige addresses client concerns in a humanistic manner with a warm and open style.

 Using an integrative approach, she pulls from multiple orientations including attachment theory, EMDR, dialectical behavior therapy, cognitive-behavioral therapy, mindfulness techniques, motivational interviewing, control mastery theory, and modern psychodynamic theory.
-Paige enjoys working with people across the lifecycle, particularly teens and young adults.
-Her areas of focus include trauma, impulsive behaviors, anxiety, depression, relationship issues, parenting, PTSD, grief and loss, and substance abuse.
+Her areas of focus include trauma, anxiety, depression, relationship issues, parenting, PTSD, impulsive behaviors, grief and loss, and substance abuse.

 Dayna Adams, M.A.
-Marriage & Family Therapy Intern Registration #IMF98370
+Associate Marriage and Family Therapist Registration #IMF98370

 Dayna is a psychotherapist experienced in Coparent Counseling, Couples Counseling, Individual, Child Therapy and Parenting Support.
 Dayna has a warm, integrative approach to therapy and uses modalities such as Cognitive Behavioral Therapy, Solution Focused Therapy, Positive Psychology, Narrative Therapy and Mindfulness in her work with clients.